jhpyle/docassemble/_docs/initial.md

 If your users upload digital photos into your interviews, the uploads may take a long time.
 Images can be reduced in size before they are uploaded.
-To require by default for all uploads in your interview, set `maximum image size` in the `features` block for your interview.
+To require by default for all uploads in your interview, set `maximum image size` in the `features` block of your interview.

 {% include side-by-side.html demo="upload-max-image-size-features" %}